UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Structural Definitions
 * The code an execution structure of OpenMP consists of structured blocks, constructs, and regions of code.
 * An OpenMP directive is followed by a *structured block* (in C, single or compound statements, braced block; in Fortran termined with an 'end' directive).
+-- *Slide End* --

+-- *Slide* --
+### Part 2: Structural Definitions
 A *construct* starts with the directive, includes the structured block, and the end directive.
 It contains the statements directly enclosed, and not any subroutines called from them.
 A *region of code* is all statements that are dynamically encountered while executing the code of an OpenMP construct.
 -- *Slide End* --

 -- *Slide* --